I-Halder/Topological-Strings-on-Quintic/README.md

 ## File quintic.m
 This is the actual Mathematica file we used for the calculation.
 An initial version of it was written by IH, and the current optimized form is due to YL.

+Customize genus, degree, GUI/command line, and directory in Initialization/Input cell.
+For command line, run e.g. "math -script quintic.m -g 7" where math is alias for Mathematica executable.